giraud/reasonml-idea-plugin/README.md

 The plugin will find and use the binaries found in the `node_modules/bs-platform` directory.

+> *Tip*: if you can, prefer a local installation... you won't have to configure anything else

 ### Global installation

 - Install bucklescript globally